perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails unstable revision U2019.09.16-0636.
+This unofficial version has been derived from the official Open Rails unstable revision U2019.10.07-0751 (which includes Monogame).
 It includes some features not (yet) available in the Open Rails unstable official version, that is:
-- Monogame adaptations, based on Peter Gulyas' work, and then updated and completed by dennisat, perpetualKid and myself; already present as PR for the official OR version
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog